ssMMiles/discord-api-proxy/README.md

 # Discord API Proxy
 A transparent, Redis backed proxy for handling Discord's API ratelimits.

+### Don't use this in production yet, the global ratelimiter has some issues under very heavy load.

 ## Todo
  - Look into better solutions for getting the start time on the global ratelimit bucket, as we currently wait for a response to be safe - in exchange for 15-25% less actual throughput.